oldzoomer-ru/sparkauto/README.md

 # Sparkauto README

-- [ ] TODO Replace or update this README with instructions relevant to your application

 To start the application in development mode, import it into your IDE and run the `Application` class.
 You can also start the application from the command line by running:

 ```bash
 ./mvnw